Volunteer Abroad Marine Conservation

 During your time as a marine conservation volunteer, you will not only help courageously to protect our oceans, but you will also dive into the landscape and culture of new countries and meet people from all over the world.
 In this way you will not only sharpen your knowledge of marine biology, but also your intercultural skills.

-Volunteering marine conservation – from Europe to South East Asia
+Volunteering marine conservation – from Asia to South America

 Would you like to become actively involved in marine conservation projects as a volunteer and possibly complete a full gap year in marine biology and conservation?
 Your opportunities as a marine conservation volunteer are diverse and internationally broad.
-From Europe to Africa and Southeast Asia – your help in researching and conserving marine ecosystems is needed in numerous countries around the world.
+From Asia to Africa and South America – your help in researching and conserving marine ecosystems is needed in numerous countries around the world.
 As it often involves special, expensive equipment and long journeys, volunteering in marine conservation is rarely inexpensive but nevertheless an enriching experience for anyone who wants to actively contribute to the health of our oceans.

 Marine conservation volunteering with Natucate